 The table below shows the supported families for each Tcl command.

-Note: In this table, entries preceded by a "" indicate Designer commands that cannot be executed in Libero Tcl scripts.
-Entries preceded by a "" indicate SmartTime commands that cannot be executed in Libero Tcl scripts.
+- Note: Entries preceded by a "" indicate Designer commands that cannot be executed in Libero Tcl scripts. - Note: Entries preceded by a "" indicate SmartTime commands that cannot be executed in Libero Tcl scripts.